mercyplaisir/tradeapp/src/view/view.md

+CRYPTO BOT APP

-Contains the view and the GUI
+Contains the GUI of the app